Value is all about what a company is worth versus what price it is

 I am going to take a deep dive into McLaren Resources Inc’s (CNSX:MCL) most recent ownership structure, not a frequent subject of discussion among individual investors. … Ownership structure has been found to have an impact on shareholder returns in both short- and long-term. … While these are more of a long-term investor’s concern, short-term investors may find the impact of institutional trading overwhelming enough to lose out on what could be a potential opportunity.

 McLaren Resources Inc. engages in the acquisition, exploration, and development of gold properties in Canada.
-It holds interest in the Augdome Gold Property located in Tisdale and Whitney Townships in the prolific Timmins Gold District, Northeastern Ontario; the TimGinn Gold Property; and Blue Quartz and Blue Quartz Extension property located in the Beatty Township, Ontario.
+It holds a 100% interest in the 414-hectare Augdome Gold Property located in Tisdale and Whitney Townships in the prolific Timmins Gold District, Northeastern Ontario.
+The company also holds an option agreement to earn 50% interests in the Blue Quartz Property, which consists of 25 mining claims covering approximately 400 hectares located in the Beatty Township, Ontario; and 50% interests in the Timginn property that comprises 9 mining claims covering an area of approximately 238 hectares in the Tisdale Township in Central Timmins.
 McLaren Resources Inc. was incorporated in 1999 and is headquartered in Toronto, Canada.